Serbia relegate Switzerland in Nations League after snatching 1-1 draw

 ZURICH : Switzerland remained winless in this year's Nations League and they were relegated to the second tier League B after Serbia held them to a 1-1 draw on Friday, with Zeki Amdouni's opener cancelled out by Aleksa Terzic's late strike.

-The Swiss will finish bottom of Group B with just two points from five matches.
+The Swiss will finish bottom of Group A4 with just two points from five matches.

 Serbia kept their hopes of advancing to the next round alive, sitting third on five points, two shy of Denmark, who lost 2-1 at home to leaders Spain.

-Note: (This story has been corrected to say Group A4, not Group B, in paragraph 2)